doug-101/TreeTag/README.md

 The summary view for the group node is also shown when editing an existing group node.
 Tapping the rule definition at the top will start the rule line editor described above.
-Rule sorting settings are shown below the rule definition.
+Group sorting settings are shown below the rule definition.
 This defines how the group's headings are sorted.
 The default sorts using the fields from the rule line in ascending order.
 The custom button can be used to define other sequences.
 Finally, if the group node has no child nodes, child